Bakauheni–Terbanggi Besar Toll Road

-Bakauheni-Bandar Lampung-Terbanggi Besar Toll Road or Bakter Toll Road is a 140.9 kilometers long toll road that connects Bakauheni Port to Terbanggi Besar in Lampung, Indonesia.
+Bakauheni-Bandar Lampung-Terbanggi Besar Toll Road or Bakter Toll Road is a 140.9 kilometers long controlled-access toll road that connects Bakauheni Port to Terbanggi Besar in Lampung, Indonesia.

 This toll road is part of a Trans-Sumatra Toll Road.
 The inauguration of the construction of the toll road was carried out on 30 April 2015 by President of Indonesia Joko Widodo.
 This toll road consists of two lanes in each direction, which has nine interchanges.